jul-sh/about-me/CV.md

 # Juliette Pretot

-_Enterprising software engineer with a penchant for pragmatic solutions to complex problems. — I strive in teams with strong engineering cultures and meaningful cross-functional collaboration._
+_Enterprising software engineer with a penchant for pragmatic solutions to complex problems. — I strive in teams with collaborative engineering cultures and meaningful cross-functional participation._

 **[j@jul.sh](mailto:j@jul.sh)**